Tripod (web hosting)

-Tripod.com is a web hosting service owned by Lycos.
+Tripod.com was a web hosting service owned by Lycos.
 Originally aiming its services to college students and young adults, it was one of several sites trying to build online communities during the 1990s.
 As such, Tripod formed part of the first wave of user-generated content.

-Free webpages are no longer available and have been replaced by paid services.
+In 2009, Tripod removed the ability to make new free webpages, becoming a paid-only service.
+Existing free webpages remained online.

+Tripod was shut down on April 24, 2026, together with Angelfire, another web hosting service owned by Lycos.

 Services

-Tripod offers web hosting with two paid plans, "personal" and "professional", which differ in features and storage space, but are both powered by the web authoring system "Lycos Publish".
+Tripod offered web hosting with two paid plans, "personal" and "professional", which differ in features and storage space, but are both powered by the web authoring system "Lycos Publish".
 This tool has completely replaced the former offering of more general web hosting and removed free plans altogether.

 Tripod offered free and paid web hosting services, including 20 megabytes of storage space and the ability to run Common Gateway Interface (CGI) scripts in Perl.
 In addition to basic hosting, Tripod also offered a blogging tool, a photo album manager, and the Trellix site builder for WYSIWYG page editing.
 Tripod's for-pay services included additional disk space, a shopping cart, domain names, web and POP/IMAP email.